 How Quick Collections work

-When I write an article for The Lens Lounge, I create a quick of possible photos to use for the article from different shoots before making my final selection.
+When I write an article for The Lens Lounge, I create a Quick Collection of possible photos to use for the article from different shoots before making my final selection.

 - It’s quick and easy to go through my folders in the Library grid view